Related articles you might enjoy:

 On the water, make games out of what you’re seeing and doing.
 “Tell me when you see a fish jump.”
 “Tell Dad/Mom if you see any rocks ahead of us.”
 “How many birds do you see it that tree?”
 “Let’s see how many dragonflies land on the boat.”
 It’s a variation of the car game, “Let’s see how many red cars we meet” that can help preserve your sanity.
 Simple water toys also help keep them occupied.

 In camp, a few simple items, like a little bucket and shovel and a ball or two are probably all they need; their active imaginations will take care of the rest.
 Please have them wear their life jackets at all times on the water and when playing near the water; you can’t watch them every minute.
-Use the Kids PFD Reference Guide for help in choosing the right life jacket for them.
 Kids love headlamps!
 The new ones that use LED bulbs are real easy on batteries.
 Bring along some of their favorite books and paper and crayons.
 Getting them to go to sleep in a tent before it gets dark can be a chore.
 A set of headphones and some stories or music may help.

 These are great times to teach young folks outdoor skills and respect for wildlife and the environment.
 Model good outdoor behavior like staying on trails, recycling beverage containers, not feeding wildlife, picking up micro-trash, etc. If they’re old enough, let them use binoculars to study the birds you see.
 Let them help with camp chores.